estuary/flow/site/docs/concepts/import.md

 for example as a target of a capture, there must be an _import path_ where either `foo.flow.yaml` imports `bar.flow.yaml` or vice versa.

+WHen you omit the `import` section, Flow chooses an import path for you.
+When you explicitly include the `import` section, you have more control over the import path.

 Import paths can be direct: